Badruddoza/Applied-optimization/README.md

 # profit-maximization
-Numerical optimization of profit function to find optimal level of irrigation
+Numerical optimization of profit function to find optimal level of irrigation.
+I also discuss several other cases of optimization.